elliotroutier/elliot_portfolio/_projects/demo-project/index.md

 ---
 layout: post
-title: Super Heavy Booster Catch (Demo Only)
+title: Machine Design - Automated Battery Module Assembly Machine
-description:  (I have never been employed by / affiliated with SpaceX.
-This is for demo use only)
+description:  This project formed part of the Design, Materials, and Manufacturing module and involved designing a fully automated machine for assembling battery modules intended for use inelectric hovercrafts.
     Developing the Super Heavy booster catch project involves designing a robust launch tower with "chopstick" arms, advanced control systems for precise booster alignment, and integrating sophisticated software for real-time trajectory adjustments and structural engineering to handle immense forces.
 skills:
   - Structural analysis